Aditya0810/Air-Quality-and-COVID-19-Data-Analysis-Project/README.md

 The datasets used are chosen for a reason as they clearly mention relevant and important metrics.
 Additionally, global data is preferred rather than localised national data, as it will provide a broader and more accurate answer to the real world problem.
 Localised data may include bias that are only relevant to that particular region.
 Here is a outline for some of the important columns in the datasets.

 **Air Quality Data**
+The data is based on country codes and different regions in that specific country.
+Additionally, data over recent few years is available on each region of a country (2010-2022).
+The variance of data in these time frames and certain trends is also explored in the data analysis.
+Key metrics include, pm10,pm25 and n02 concentration which are key constituents of poor air quality.
+Furthermore pm25 is the most dangerous and important particulate to control as it is responsible for adverse health effects in humans.

 **COVID-19 Data**